 - Summer cold symptoms evolve.
 Typically they have a mild onset, get more severe, then fade as the illness runs its course.
 Allergy symptoms tend to arrive at full force, persist for an extended period and then disappear fairly abruptly.

 - The nasal discharge is different with the two conditions.
 It tends to be thinner and more translucent with allergies.
 Because a cold is an infection, the discharge is often thicker and yellowish or greenish in color.

 How to Treat a Summer Cold

-The treatment for a summer cold is the same as for a winter cold:
+The treatment for a common cold in the summer is the same as for a winter cold:

 - Getting plenty of sleep and rest.
 While it’s tempting to try and enjoy all the fun activities that come with warm weather, doing too much can stress your immune system, making it harder for your body to beat the virus.